 3. ARCHITECTURE OVERVIEW

 In our project, the architecture is every simple.
-It has 3 type of user which are parent/child, school, and an admin.
+It has 3 type of user which are parent/child, school, and an admin as depicted in Fig. 1.
 The role of parent is to find desired school for the better future of their children.
 Parent can use available features to filter out the desired schools that are fulfilling the needs and conditions of parents.
 The role of schools is to manage and update their profile up to date information.
 Finally, the role of admin is to manage all the school’s profile registration and also managing the end user data.